 From time to time a local community has discussed with the company their desire to improve their environment by placing overhead lines underground.
 On only one occasion has the community group been prepared to make a small contribution to make this happen.
-As our annual survey shows there is generally no interest in undergrounding distribution lines if this will increase charges.
+Past annual surveys have shown there is generally no interest in undergrounding distribution lines if this will increase charges.